My First Half-Marathon As A Mother!

 What A Journey It Has Been

-Running the Munich Sportscheck half-marathon was extremely important to me.
-It somehow was a benchmark for my progress along my journey back to fitness after having children but even more so it was a marker for my mental strength.
+Running a half-marathon as a mother was another important goal for me.
+It somehow was a benchmark for my progress along my journey back to fitness as a new mother but even more so it was a marker for my mental strength.
 Before having children I had found running and bootcamp training to be an important outlet for my anxiety.
 I guess I have chronically been a person with anxiety and had coped poorly with it.
 Generally I turned to food to deal with my emotional highs and lows.
 Soon I found myself overweight and out of shape.
 When I started running not only did I shed pounds, I shed the emotional weight that I had been carrying around for years.

 Training For The Half-Marathon

-Considering I had trained very intensely for the Spartan Race, getting back to running longer distances was relatively easy.
+Considering I had trained very intensely for the Spartan Race and had done my post-baby recovery work, getting back to running longer distances was relatively easy.
 I was able to transition my training quite smoothly to start adding kilometers each week in order to prepare for the 21km run.
-I had 9 weeks to get myself race ready, not quite a lot of time but enough takin into account that I had been working on my endurance and overall strength for the previous 3 months.
+I had 9 weeks to get myself race ready, not quite a lot of time but enough taking into account that I had been working on my endurance and overall strength for the previous 3 months.
 In order to prepare I had to create a running plan.
 I used an old training program from when I ran my first half, the Nike Women’s run in San Francisco back in 2011.
 I adapted the program according to my current level and how many weeks training I had.
 It all seemed to work out perfectly.

 When Plans Go Off Track